 Our modern versions, according to this view, are merely “best guess” bibles, the NT readings of which are voted on by a small committee of textual critics, and which change every few years according to the whim of the committee members.
 The Nestle-Aland Greek New Testament is up to its 28th edition, each edition being changed, updated, and “improved”.
 And it will continue to change because there are no autographs against which it can be checked.

-The obvious implication of these changes and new editions of the NT is that all the earlier editions, which were referred to as being “the original Greek”, are now wrong to a greater or lesser degree; consequently the bible versions based on them are also wrong to a greater or lesser degree.
-Therefore they are not infallible; therefore you can’t base doctrine on them.
+The obvious implications of these changes and new editions of the NT is that all the earlier editions, which were referred to as being “the original Greek”, are now wrong to a greater or lesser degree; consequently the bible versions based on them are also wrong to a greater or lesser degree; therefore they are not infallible; therefore you can’t base doctrine on them.
 Furthermore, the Church since the 1st or 2nd centuries following the demise of the last original gospel and the last original epistle has been without a reliable, authoritative, Bible – all they’ve had are unreliable copies.
 I say “unreliable” because, since they’re not the autographs, according to the statement of most Evangelical organisations, only the originals are infallible.
 So the Church has only had an “approximate” bible for most of its existence.
 Until the end of time, if contemporary scholarship is correct, there will never be a truly reliable, infallible, authentic, Bible.
 And therefore God has left the Church without an infallible guide.

 The Divine Preservation of the Holy Scriptures